cabforum/smime/SBR.md

 **Mailbox-Validated (MV)**: Refers to a Certificate Subject that is limited to (optional) `subject:emailAddress` and/or `subject:serialNumber` attributes.

 **Mailbox Address**: Also Email Address.
-From [RFC 5321](http://tools.ietf.org/html/rfc5321): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."
+The format of a Mailbox Address is defined as a "Mailbox" as specified in Section 4.1.2 of [RFC 5321](http://tools.ietf.org/html/rfc5321) and amended by Section 3.2 of [RFC 6532](http://tools.ietf.org/html/rfc6532), with no additional padding or structure.

 **Mailbox Field**: In Subscriber Certificates contains a Mailbox Address of the Subject via `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension, or in Subordinate CA Certificates via `rfc822Name` in permittedSubtrees within the `nameConstraints` extension.